se-ran/EqualityInsight-Project/README.md

 The increase in the number of female STEM graduates can contribute to higher employment rates, women's economic independence, and ultimately foster economic growth while reducing inequality.
 (Aligned with **SDG Goal 5 (Gender Equality)** and **SDG Goal 8 (Decent Work and Economic Growth)**.)

+## Data Analysis and Conclusion

+### 1. Regression Analysis
+- **Best Model**: `XGBRegressor` was identified as the optimal regression model, achieving the highest R² score of **0.7323** and the lowest RMSE of **6.1634**.
+- **Attempts for Improvement**:
+  - Applied techniques such as hyperparameter tuning, outlier removal, data augmentation, and polynomial feature addition.
+  - However, these approaches provided only limited improvement over the baseline model.
+- **Key Findings**:
+  - The results indicate that countries with higher STEM graduation rates tend to exhibit lower wage inequality.
+The regression model demonstrates a reasonable ability to explain wage gap variability.

+---

+### 2. Classification Analysis
+- **Initial Model**: Logistic regression for binary classification of `wage_gap` achieved:
+  - **Accuracy**: 72%
+  - **Recall (Class 1)**: 88%
+  - However, the model suffered from **low precision**, resulting in many false positives.
+- **SMOTE for Imbalanced Data**:
+  - Addressed class imbalance using SMOTE, improving:
+    - **Accuracy**: 75%
+    - **Precision (Class 1)**: 85%
+  - **Drawback**: Recall for Class 1 dropped to 61%.
+- **Cost-Sensitive Logistic Regression**:
+  - Improved **Recall (Class 1)** significantly to **94%**, addressing the imbalance effectively.

+---

+### 3. Data Source Insights
+- Data source significantly influenced `wage_gap` values, highlighting its importance as a feature.
+- Incorporating source-specific effects was critical in improving model performance and interpretability.

+---

+### 4. Conclusion
+- **Best Models**:
+  - For regression: The **baseline XGBRegressor** model is the most suitable.
+  - For classification: The **cost-sensitive logistic regression** model performed best in capturing the nuances of class imbalance.
+- **Implications**:
+  - The analysis confirms that countries with higher STEM graduation rates for women are likely to experience less wage inequality.
+  - These models provide a reasonable foundation for explaining wage disparities and highlight the role of STEM education in promoting economic equity.

 ---

 ## 1. Machine Learning Tasks